JulioHC00/Tutorial_SPCE0011_2025/README.md

 Content
 - Loading and reading data from Hinode/EIS
 - Understanding spectral data
-- Plotting Intensity map, Doppler Velocity map, and Spectral profile at each pixel.
+- Plotting intensity map, Doppler velocity map, and spectral profile at each pixel.

-Check out the cool Python libraries
+Check out the cool Python libraries used in this project
 - sunpy (analysing any solar stuff): https://sunpy.org
 - EISPAC (analysing data from Hinode/EIS): https://eispac.readthedocs.io/en/latest/